 A native of Oakland, California, Professor Peck graduated from California State University, Hayward in 1991 with a B.A. in history.
 After relocating to Evanston, Illinois, in 1992, he received his Ph.D. in American history from Northwestern University in 2001.
 He spent a year as a visiting professor of history at Rhodes College in Memphis before coming to Saint Xavier University in 2002.
 Professor Peck teaches a wide range of history courses at Saint Xavier, including co-teaching an innovative historical documentary filmmaking course with Art and Design Associate Professor Nathan Peck.
 The student films made in their 2015 course can be viewed on the Library's Mercy Mission web page.

 Professor Peck's scholarly and creative work is focused on antebellum Illinois.
 He has published three articles on Abraham Lincoln and Stephen A. Douglas in the Journal of the Abraham Lincoln Association, an article on the early Illinois Republican Party in the Journal of Illinois History, and a chapter on the antebellum party system in Practicing Democracy (2015).
-His book Making an Antislavery Nation: Lincoln, Douglas, and the Battle over Freedom (University of Illinois Press, 2017), focuses on Lincoln and Douglas in reinterpreting the rise of antislavery politics.
+His book Making an Antislavery Nation: Lincoln, Douglas, and the Battle over Freedom (University of Illinois Press, 2017), which was a finalist for the 2018 Gilder Lehrman Lincoln Prize, focuses on Lincoln and Douglas in reinterpreting the rise of antislavery politics.
 More information about the book, and an excerpt, is available at www.civilwarprof.com/book.

 Professor Peck also wrote, directed, and produced "Stephen A. Douglas and the Fate of American Democracy," a feature-length film that was broadcast on WTTW, Chicago's premier PBS station, in 2016, and is installed as a permanent exhibit at the Douglas Tomb State Historic Site in Chicago.
 The film debuted at the Stephen A. Douglas Symposium hosted by SXU in 2014.
 More information about the film, and the trailer, is available at www.civilwarprof.com/film.
 Professor Peck is grateful to the many Saint Xavier students who have worked him as research assistants or on the film over the past decade!